Joan Silber on Writing Double Maneuvers and Deception

 I had to learn to teach online—why did I worry about that?—for half a semester at Sarah Lawrence and then in the summer at Warren Wilson.
 Zoom is a great thing.

 I did very much mind not seeing friends in person.
 I had very long phone conversations, and it was a time that concentrated and intensified my closest friendships.
-Like everyone, I think it’s been a year when what we were reminded of what was most important.
+Like everyone, I think it’s been a year when what we were reminded of what was most important.“My notebooks are full of the same false starts and reconsiderations—the process of writing was much the same.”

 In June two friends ventured out to the neighborhood for my birthday—we sat outside at a local restaurant and we kept saying how fabulous this was.
 By fall, my local streets were becoming packed with now-legal sidewalk cafes, mostly jerrybuilt out of plywood and plastic.
 In the winter I found myself drinking a Bellini while wearing ear muffs.
 Everyone I know is vaccinated now, but we all still meet outside.